exasol/cloud-storage-extension/doc/user_guide/user_guide.md

 #### Parquet Repeated Types

 Parquet data type can repeat a single field or the group of fields.
-Repeated fields and repeated groups with a single field are imported as JSON array string.
+The cloud-storage-extension imports repeated fields and repeated groups with a single field as a JSON array string.

-For example, the following two schemas are imported as JSON array strings.
+For example, the Parquet importer imports the following two schemas as JSON array strings.

 ```
 message parquet_schema {